giolomidze/reactnd-project-would-you-rather-starter/README.md

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Bootstrap 4

+This project is using [Bootstrap 4](https://github.com/twbs/bootstrap) as a front-end framework.